SUSE/skuba/docs/man/skuba-cluster-init.1.md

   (Required) The control plane location (IP/FQDN) that will load balance the master nodes

 **--cloud-provider string**
   Enable cloud provider integration with the chosen cloud.
-Valid values: openstack
+Valid values: aws, openstack

 **--strict-capability-defaults**
   All the containers will start with CRI-O default capabilities